gaganProgramming/gaganProgramming/README.md

 ### 🌟 Projects
 - [Amazon UI Clone](https://gaganprogramming.github.io/Amazon-UI-Clone/): A front-end replica of Amazon’s UI.
 - **Move-It**: A transportation website designed with Bootstrap.
+- Move-It: A transportation website built with Bootstrap, offering a user-friendly experience for those seeking transportation options.
+- Text Utils: A text manipulation app that allows users to edit text, like converting between uppercase and lowercase, removing extra spaces, and more.
+- News Monkey: A dynamic news app built using React to fetch and display news articles from various categories.
+- iNotebook: A personal note-keeping application with login functionality to securely save and access notes.
+- React Redux Project: A sample project demonstrating state management with Redux in a React application.